fenago/machine-learning-with-scikit-learn/Chapter06/Lab_6.md

 * * * * *

-While this chapter was rather long, you have entered the world of tree based algorithms, and left with a wide arsenal of tools that you can implement in order to solve both small- and large-scale problems.
+While this lab was rather long, you have entered the world of tree based algorithms, and left with a wide arsenal of tools that you can implement in order to solve both small- and large-scale problems.
 To summarize, you have learned the following: